Gankra/socc-pair/README.md

 * "View Personal Identifiable Information" (to read some entries in raw-json)

 If you don't wish to use the second permission, you can set `--raw-json=none` to skip the raw json.

-Note that by default we will `cargo install minidump-stackwalk` for you.
-This will always be done in a local temporary location (e.g. `/tmp/socc-pair` or `target`).

 ### Notable Optional Arguments